San Fermin: the Running of the Bulls

 The running of the Bulls of San Fermin, known as the San Fermin Festival, is celebrated each year in Pamplona from the 7th to the 14th of July.

 The start of these bull runs at any town festival goes back to the necessity of transporting the animals from the holding pens outside the city to the plaza where they will engage in the San Fermin bull fights later in the evening.

-In Pamplona’s case, the butchers' labor union, those who got the bulls for the bull fights, accompanied the shepherds behind the cattle during transport until one day, running in front of the bulls became popular entertainment.
-Up until 1852 before the actual bull ring (plaza de toros) was built there was no set route for the bulls to run.
+In Pamplona’s case, the butchers' labor union - the ones who got the bulls for the fights accompanied the shepherds behind the cattle during transport until one day, running in front of the bulls became a popular entertainment.
+Up until 1852 before the actual bull ring (plaza de toros) was built, there was no set route for the bulls to run.
 In 1899 the route was shortened starting at the Plaza de Santo Domingo and ending at the Plaza de Toros.

 Secondly, prior to the first "bang" indicating the start of the bull fight at precisely 8am, you should warm up as you would before any demanding physical activity to prevent injuries and to be ready to sprint.
 The second “bang” indicates that the bulls are out of the pen.

 Once you see the bulls approaching you need to start running slowly so that you can eventually accelerate when they get closer and also to find a good spot depending on what lies ahead and behind you.
 It is very important that, when you can’t run anymore, you remove yourself to the side quickly and safely so as not to endanger yourself and the rest of the runners.
 Your "running of the bulls" ends when you overtake the bulls.
 When the third “bang” sounds you still won’t know if all the bulls have arrived to the plaza.
 Once the fourth "bang" sounds you will know that the bulls have already been locked in pens.